-By purchasing from the pfSense Store, you are not only supporting the project, you are simplifying the process of selecting the right hardware for your needs.
+By purchasing from The pfSense Store or a pfSense Partner, you are not only supporting the project, you are simplifying the process of selecting the right hardware for your needs.
 The hardware appliances in the pfSense Store have been tested and deployed in a wide range of large and small network environments.
 What's more, eligble hardware purchases from the store come bundled with one year of support for the pfSense software.

 |Best Used For||